leopard-ai/betty/README.md

 # Betty

 `betty` is a PyTorch-based automatic differentiation library for *multielvel optimization*, a generalization of meta-learning or bilevel optimization.

-The goal of `betty` is to provide a unified programming interface for a wide range of multilevel optimization applications, including meta-learning, hyperparameter optimization, neural architecture search, reinforcement learning, etc.
+It can be used as a unified programming interface for a wide range of multilevel optimization applications, including meta-learning, hyperparameter optimization, neural architecture search, reinforcement learning, etc.

 ## Why Betty?
-An implementation of gradient-based multilevel optimization is notoriously cumbersome.
+An implementation of gradient-based multilevel optimization is notoriously complicated.
-It requires (1) approximating gradient for upper-level problems using iterative/implicit differentiation, and (2) writing nested for loops to handle the hierarchical dependency between multiple level problems.
-Thus, implementing multilevel optimization applications oftentimes requires expertise in both programming and mathematics.
+It requires (1) approximating gradient for upper-level problems using iterative/implicit differentiation, and (2) writing nested for loops to handle the hierarchical dependency between multiple problems.
+Thus, implementing multilevel optimization applications oftentimes requires expertise in both programming and mathematics, raising a major barrier to research in this field.

 `betty` abstracts away the above implementation difficulties by re-interpreting multilevel optimization from the dataflow graph perspective.
-More specifically, the dataflow graph interpretation allows
+More specifically, the dataflow graph interpretation enables
-- **development of automatic differentiation** that hides low-level implementation details of gradient calculation in multilevel optimization behind the API as autodiff libraries in neural networks do (e.g. PyTorch, Tensorflow).
+- **automatic differentiation** that hides low-level implementation details of gradient calculation/approximation in multilevel optimization behind the API as autodiff libraries for neural networks do (e.g. PyTorch, Tensorflow).
-- **easy-to-use & modular programming interface**
+- **easy-to-use programming interface** that allows users to focus on implementing each level optimization problem independently without having to worry about hierarchical interactions between them.
+Particularly, our interface for implementing each level problem is very similar with PyTorch's interface for implementing `torch.nn.Module`.

 ## Installation